KeflerExe/DFA-To-Regular-Grammar-C-/README.md

 Next, for each of the transitions, and using spaces in white as separators, the following information will be detailed:

 &emsp;◦ Input symbol necessary for the transition to occur.
-I'll stop- &emsp;present the empty string (not consuming input symbol) will be used &emsp;the character &
+To represent &emsp;the empty string (not consuming input symbol) will be used &emsp;the character &

 &emsp;• Destination state of the transition.